Famous Louisiana Blues Musicians

 HUDDIE WILLIAM “LEAD BELLY” LEDBETTER (1888 – 1949) was an iconic American folk and blues musician, noted for strong vocals and his mastery of several instruments, most notably the guitar.
 He was born on Jeter Plantation near Mooringsport.

 ROBERT PETE WILLIAMS (1914 – 1980) was a blues guitarist from Zachary known for unconventional tunings and structures and songs about time he served in prison.
-While serving a life sentence at Louisiana State Penitentiary for a murder he said he didn’t commit, Williams was discovered by ethnomusicologists who pleaded with state officials for the musician’s parole.
+While serving a life sentence at Louisiana State Penitentiary for a murder he said was in self-defense, Williams was discovered by ethnomusicologists who pleaded with state officials for the musician’s parole.
 It was granted, and Williams soon began performing his prison songs on tour nationwide.

 HENRY BYRD (1918 – 1980), also known as PROFESSOR LONGHAIR, is noteworthy for being active in the peak period for early New Orleans R&B and in the resurgence of traditional New Orleans jazz around the time the New Orleans Jazz and Heritage Festival was created.
 While his music never sold millions of records, he was a paternal figure among noted New Orleans musicians, particularly fellow pianists Fats Domino, Allen Toussaint and Dr. John.

 HENRY GRAY (1925) is a New Orleans pianist and bluesman who has been playing and touring for seven decades.
-Credited as being one who shaped the “Chicago blues” style of piano sound, Gray has more than 58 albums and gigs with the Rolling Stones in his resume.
+Credited as being one who shaped the “Chicago blues” style of piano sound, Gray has more than 58 albums plus gigs with the Rolling Stones on his resume.